airdaydev/airday/packages/list/readme.md

 ```

 ## Roadmap
-- keyboard controller
 - Get autoscroller touch version working with other lists
 - Escape to deselect
 - option + arrow to move up / down
 - ctrl+a to select all
 - gg/G = top/bottom of list
 - double click to open item for editing / quick editing?
-- command + down/up to jump to top/bottom of list
 - Disable placeholder when autoscrolling (coz it's jaaanky)
 - vim key toggle (but maybe on the actual app itself depending on controller state)
 - State change needs to trigger a list resize! e.g. important in the case of deleting items